brightics/studio/va-server/visual-analytics/public/static/help/common/en/ExportData.md

 11. **Key Value** : The delimiter of key and value of map data in exporting csv file.
 It is only used when Export To is Repository or HDFS.
 Default value is Equal(=).
 12. **Map Start** : The start string of map data in exporting csv file.
 It is only used when Export To is Repository or HDFS.
 Default value is Left Curly Bracket([).
 13. **Map End** : The end string of map data in exporting csv file.
 It is only used when Export To is Repository or HDFS.
 Default value is Right Curly Bracket(]).
+14. **Null Value** : The string representing null.
-14. **Ip**<b style='color:red'>*</b> : The ip(host) of the target HDFS file system.
+15. **Ip**<b style='color:red'>*</b> : The ip(host) of the target HDFS file system.
 It is only used when Export To is HDFS.
-15. **Port**<b style='color:red'>*</b> : The port of the target HDFS file system.
+16. **Port**<b style='color:red'>*</b> : The port of the target HDFS file system.
 It is only used when Export To is HDFS.
-16. **Datasource**<b style='color:red'>*</b> : The datasource of the target relational db.
+17. **Datasource**<b style='color:red'>*</b> : The datasource of the target relational db.
 It is only used when Export To is Relational DB.
-17. **Table Name**<b style='color:red'>*</b> : The name of target table of exporting data in the relational db.
+18. **Table Name**<b style='color:red'>*</b> : The name of target table of exporting data in the relational db.
 It is only used when Export To is Relational DB.
-18. **Connection Timeout** : The timeout amounts of database connection.
+19. **Connection Timeout(sec)** : The timeout amounts of database connection.
 It is only used when Export To is Relational DB.
 Default value is 600.
 It must be greater than or equal to 0.
-19. **Login Timeout** : The timeout amounts of database login.
+20. **Login Timeout(sec)** : The timeout amounts of database login.
 It is only used when Export To is Relational DB.
 Default value is 600.
 It must be greater than or equal to 0.
-20. **Socket Timeout** : The timeout amounts of database socket communication.
+21. **Socket Timeout(sec)** : The timeout amounts of database socket communication.
 It is only used when Export To is Relational DB.
 Default value is 600.
 It must be greater than or equal to 0.
-21. **Lock Timeout** : The timeout amounts of database lock.
+22. **Lock Timeout(sec)** : The timeout amounts of database lock.
 It is only used when Export To is Relational DB.
 Default value is 600.
 It must be greater than or equal to 0.

 ### Scala
 1. **input-path**<b style='color:red'>*</b> : Full path to the input file you want to copy from.
 Only path started with "/shared/upload/" or "/{userId}/upload/" is allowed.